Colin Bucksey

 Colin Bucksey is a British-American film and television director.

 Career

 Since the 1970s, Bucksey has accumulated a number of credits in British TV, directing episodes of Crown Court, Armchair Thriller, Educating Marmalade and Bergerac.

 He moved into American TV, directing episodes of Miami Vice, Crime Story, Midnight Caller, Wiseguy, Sliders, Nash Bridges, Lexx, NCIS: Naval Criminal Investigative Service, Numb3rs, Breaking Bad, The 4400, Burn Notice, Better Call Saul, Briarpatch and others.
-More recently, he directed Fargo episodes "The Six Ungraspables" and "Buridan's Ass," the latter episode which earned him a Primetime Emmy Award for Outstanding Directing for a Miniseries, Movie, or a Dramatic Special.
+More recently, he directed the Fargo episodes "The Six Ungraspables" and "Buridan's Ass," the latter episode earning him a Primetime Emmy Award for Outstanding Directing for a Miniseries, Movie, or a Dramatic Special.

-Bucksey also directed the film TV film Blue Money (1985), starring Tim Curry and Dealers (1989), starring Paul McGann and Rebecca De Mornay.
+Bucksey also directed the TV film Blue Money (1985), starring Tim Curry, and Dealers (1989), starring Paul McGann and Rebecca De Mornay.